KumaaDeveloper/AzusaMath/README.md

 # Message when no one answers the maths question
 no_answer_message: "§cNo one answered the maths question, move on to the next maths question..."

-# Delay when question is missed
+# Delay when question is missed or answered
 maths_delay_solved: 5

 # Rewards when players successfully answer maths questions
 prize_min: 1000
 prize_max: 10000
-number_max: 100

 # Economy you are using (Must use LibPiggyEconomy)
 Economy:
-  type: "economyapi" # Change this to your specific economy provider if needed (bedrockeconomy/economyapi)
+  type: "bedrockeconomy" # Change this to your specific economy provider if needed (bedrockeconomy/economyapi)
 ```

 ## Credits & Depend